You can’t beat listening to good music through a decent pair of quality headphones, and the Bose QuiteComfort 25

-I’ve owned a pair of Bose QuietComfort 25 (QC25) Noise Cancelling Headphones for a few years now, and unlike reviewer who are paid to write reviews and may not even own the product, as a genuine owner of these headphones, I feel I am knowledgeable enough to give a good honest review of them.
+I’ve owned a pair of Bose QuietComfort 25 (QC25) Noise Cancelling Headphones for a few years now, and unlike many reviewers who are paid to write reviews and have barely used the product, I feel that as a genuine owner I am knowledgeable enough to give a good honest review of them.

 Bose are a market leader when it comes to noise cancelling headphones and are renown within the industry for having what is considered the best noise cancelling technology.

-What is the difference betweeen the QuietComfort 25 (QC25) and QuietComfort 35 II (QC35 II)
+What is the difference between the QuietComfort 25 (QC25) and QuietComfort 35 II (QC35 II)

 Both sets of headphones are Bose hero products.
 The main difference is that the higher priced QC35 II comes with Bluetooth rather than cabled.
 Also, the QC35 II also has additional functions to skip or replay tracks.
 In addition, the QC35 II also has Google Siri support so you can activate your digital assistant.
 Other than that they are very similar.

 The QuietComfort 25 Headphones are available in either black/grey or white/tan colour sets.
 The material on the inside of the cups on both colour sets is blue.
 On both colour sets, the plate on the outside of each ear cup (where the logo is written) is grey.

 These are over-ear headphones so cover the whole ear and have soft cusioning around the ear cup.
 I find them incredibly comfortable and significantly more comfortable than previous headphones I have owned.
 I can wear them for hours without any discomfort.